Journey from Docker Compose to Kubernetes

 If you worked with Docker Compose in the past, then you know it’s a great tool.
-It provides all kinds of functionality, from building images to running containers to looking at logs and more.
+It provides all kinds of functionality, from building images to running containers, and logging into container for debugging or checking logs and many more.

 Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration. — Docker Documentation.